 The following example creates a fixed user, shared link to database

 sales, connecting as

 scott and authenticated as

-CREATE SHARED DATABASE LINK link2sales CONNECT TO scott IDENTIFIED BY password AUTHENTICATED BY linkuser IDENTIFIED BY ostrich USING 'sales';
+CREATE SHARED DATABASE LINK link2sales CONNECT TO scott IDENTIFIED BY tiger AUTHENTICATED BY linkuser IDENTIFIED BY ostrich USING 'sales';

 See Also:Oracle Database SQL Language Reference for information about the